Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Introduction

-In response to these challenges, our study introduces Qilin-Med, an advanced Chinese medical LLM, built upon a robust pipeline that integrates DCPT, SFT, and DPO.
+In response to these challenges, our study introduces Qilin-Med, an advanced Chinese medical LLM, built upon a robust pipeline that integrates CPT, SFT, DPO, and RAG.
 This comprehensive approach allows Qilin-Med to harness the power of expansive medical datasets, effectively transforming a general-purpose foundation model like Baichuan \cite{yang2023baichuan} into a specialized medical expert proficient in understanding complex medical texts and capable of handling intricate medical tasks.
+Fig.\ref{fig: Evaluation} shows that our training strategy brings performance gains across various benchmarks at each stage.
 In addition, we also curated a unique dataset, \textit{ChiMed}, which consists of sub-datasets corresponding to each of these three training stages to ensure a balanced and comprehensive injection of medical knowledge into the LLM.

 The contributions of this study can be summarized as follows: